tom-seddon/b2/doc/Debug-version.md

 half, and internal stuff (cycle count, internal state, data bus address, etc.) in the bottom half.

-Cycles since last breakpoint only tracks breakpoints hit when running.
-If you hit a breakpoint while single stepping, the counter continues to count up.
-Click `Reset` to reset the counter to 0.
+(Unlike the other windows, the host and parasite 6502s share a window.
+This will get fixed eventually!)

+The cycle count indicator always counts cycles since the emulated system was started.
+The relative cycle count indicator counts at the same rate, but can also be reset to 0 using `Reset`.

+When `Reset on breakpoint` is ticked (as is the default), the relative cycle count is reset when a breakpoint is hit when running.
+Breakpoints hit while single stepping won't affect the counter.

 ## `Host Memory Debug`, `Parasite Memory Debug` ##